defuneste/dotfiles/README.md

 - Videos tutorial from Rainer König: https://www.youtube.com/playlist?list=PLVtKhBrRV_ZkPnBtt_TD1Cs9PJlU0IIdE
 - Vidéos on Doom Emacs from Zaiste programming : https://www.youtube.com/playlist?list=PLhXZp00uXBk4np17N39WvB80zgxlZfVwj

-## dependencies
+## Dependencies

 Here I will list some dependencies I had to install.
-This is always need to be adjusted depending of what is already on your system.
+This will always be in need to be adjusted depending of what is already on your system.

 ### [Vterm](https://github.com/akermu/emacs-libvterm) (an improvement from eterm even if eterm do the job):